nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 ## Implementing the Nim program, first try

 This is quite a simple program.
-All that we need to do is read a file, parse it as CSV data with a tab delemiter and sum the counts.
+All that we need to do is read a file, parse it as CSV data with a tab delimiter and sum the counts.

 Luckily, Nim's standard library has many useful modules to help with common tasks like these: